SciSharp/CodeMinion/src/Regen.Core/README.md

 ﻿# Regen
-Regen is an external tool for readable and highly-productive template generating.
+Regen a templating engine  an external tool for readable and highly-productive template generating.

 Current version: 0.01 pre-alpha<br>